Luis García Meza: Drug trafficking

 The García Meza government's drug trafficking activities led to the complete isolation of the regime.
 In contrast to his position regarding the other military dictatorships in Latin America, the new conservative U.S. President Ronald Reagan kept his distance, as the regime's unsavory links to criminal circles became more public.
 Eventually, the international outcry was sufficiently strong to force García Meza's resignation on 3 August 1981.
 He was succeeded by a less tainted but equally repressive general, Celso Torrelio.

 The Bolivian military would sustain itself in power only for another year, and would then retreat to its barracks, embarrassed and tarnished by the excesses of the 1980–82 dictatorships (it has never returned to the Palacio Quemado).

 Exile and jail

 García Meza left the country but was tried and convicted in absentia for the serious human rights violations committed by his regime.
-In 1995, he was extradited to Bolivia from Brazil and was given a 30-year prison sentence, in the same penitentiary where he once kept his enemies.
+On March 14, 1995, he was extradited to Bolivia from Brazil and was given a 30-year prison sentence, at the San Pedro's penitentiary in La Paz, the very same penitentiary where he once kept his enemies.
 His main collaborator, Colonel Arce, was extradited to the United States, where he served a prison sentence for drug trafficking.

-García Meza had reportedly been living in considerable comfort whilst in prison, with a barbecue, a gym, and a telephone at his disposal, not to mention a sauna and the occupation of three cells.
+García Meza had reportedly been living in considerable comfort whilst in prison, with a barbecue, a gym, and a telephone at his disposal, in addition with a sauna and the occupation of three cells.
 These privileges were later revoked in response to protests from human rights organisations and victims.

 Death

-García Meza died in La Paz on April 29, 2018, of a heart attack at the age of 88.
+García Meza died at the Cossmil military hospital, where he was serving the remainder of his 30-year prison term in La Paz on April 29, 2018, of a heart attack at the age of 88.